 - The first step is to create a Trusted Traveler Programs (TTP) account.

 - Once you’ve created a TTP account, complete the application and pay a $100 non-refundable fee.

-- One the application is submitted, U.S. Customs & Border Protection will review it.
+- Once the application is submitted, U.S. Customs & Border Protection will review it.

-- You will be conditionally approved, or you will have to wait for additional reviews.
+- You will be conditionally approved or have to wait for additional reviews.

-- One you receive conditional approval, you can schedule an interview at an enrolment center.
+- Once you receive conditional approval, you can schedule an interview at an enrolment center.

 - Attend the interview in person.

 - Wait to receive your Global Entry Card in the mail.

 - Log into your Trusted Traveler Program (TPP) account to activate your card.
 After you log in, click on the “Activate Membership Card” button under the Program Membership(s) section.